codycook96/CPLC/README.md

 + **[Not Started] Create the Interpreter program and all necessary flags and settings**

+As other versions of the CPLC language may defined in the future so may the interpreter be expanded to include them.

 ### Compiler

+The compiler will follow directly from the interpreter.
+Initially the compiler will just be a "transpiler", converting the CPLC file to a C++ file which can then in tern be compiled by a standard C++ compiler.
+This transpiler will suffice temporarily to allow for hardware implimentations of the code.
+After hardware implimentations have been tested, I plan to create an actual compiler using [LLVM](https://llvm.org/).
+No attempt will be made to write a full compiler from the ground up.

+#### Progress [Not Started] -> [In Progress] -> [Completed] -> [Validated]

++ **[Not Started] Adapt the tokenizer, parser, syntax and debugging tools for compiling**

++ **[Not Started] Create a scribe to write the C++ file**

++ **[Not Started] Adapt the wirer to write to the C++ file**

+Sometime later...

++ **[Not Started] Write a compiler using LLVM**

+For most itial implimentations and validation the transpiler should suffice.

 ### Raspberry Pi Implimentation

+Raspberry Pi's are one of the most ubiquitous mini computers, particularly in the education and hacking worlds.
+Because of its wide support, minimal cost, and I/O capabilities I believe it would be an ideal device to bring CPLC support to.
+As the Pi already compiles and runs C++ this will likely come down to mapping the GPIO outputs to I/O's within the program.
+Initially I will likely require 3rd party libraries such as [WiringPi](http://wiringpi.com/) to get full use of the GPIO.

+#### Progress [Not Started] -> [In Progress] -> [Completed] -> [Validated]

++ **[Not Started] Add Pi GPIo support to the interpreter**

++ **[Not Started] Add Pi GPIO support to the compiler**

 ### Arduino Implimentation

+Arduno's are similarly one of the most ubiquitous microcontrollers.
+It also has wide support, minimal cost (particularly for 3rd part clones), and I/O capabilities so it too would be an ideal device to bring CPLC support to.
+It will likely come down to simply mapping the GPIO outputs the I/O's within the program and may require libraries.
+Because the arudino is a microcontroller, it cannot run the interpreter and must use the compiler.

+#### Progress [Not Started] -> [In Progress] -> [Completed] -> [Validated]

++ **[Not Started] Add Arduino GPIO support to the compiler**

 ### Application